 The concentration is designed to give students a solid risk management foundation, including basic risk management skills in finance, math, and modeling plus training in enterprise risk management.
 The four graduate level accounting electives will further enhance the student's accounting expertise as it relates to tax, audit, communications, or business law.
-The curriculum satisfies NY State's 150 hour education requirement for the CPA and provides students with a differentiated skill set to complement their core professional skills.
+The curriculum will help students achieve the CPA because it satisfies NY State's 150 hour education requirement for the CPA.
+The curriculum also provides students with a differentiated skill set to complement their core professional skills.